 Avoiding Common Mistakes

 One common mistake when using sigma is misinterpreting the summation notation.
-Always double-check the subscripts and superscripts to ensure that you are summing the correct values.
+Always double-check the subscripts and superscripts to check that you are summing the correct values.
 Another mistake is using the wrong formula for standard deviation.
 Remember that the formula for population standard deviation (σ) is slightly different from the formula for sample standard deviation (s).

 When calculating standard deviation manually, it is easy to make arithmetic errors.
 Use a calculator or spreadsheet to minimize these errors.
 Also, be aware of outliers in your data, as they can significantly affect the standard deviation.
-Consider whether it is appropriate to remove outliers or use robust statistical methods that are less sensitive to outliers.
+Consider whether it is appropriate to remove outliers or use reliable statistical methods that are less sensitive to outliers.

 Practical Examples